0xGuvnor/crowdfund-backend/README.md

 This project builds upon an advanced sample Hardhat project template to create and test smart contracts for a decentralised crowdfunding application.

-To spin up the front end locally on your machine, you can find the repository [here](https://github.com/0xbagholder/crowdfund-frontend).
+To spin up the frontend locally on your machine, you can find the repository [here](https://github.com/0xbagholder/crowdfund-frontend) with instruction.

 ## Getting Start